treebohotels/casualty/Readme.md

 ```
 app = Flask(__name__)
 app.wsgi_app = FlaskCorelationMiddleWare(app.wsgi_app)
-patch(['requests','kombu'])  #for celery patch kombu
+patch(['requests','kombu'])  #patch kombu if you are using celery
 ```

 ###### See structlog documentation if you want ot customize your logger
-Replace you logger with structlog :
+Replace you logger with structlog logger:
 Previously:
 ```
 logger = logging.getLogger()